dagraham/etm-dgraham/README.md

         ────────────────────────────────────────────────────────────
         * Presidential election day @s nov 1 20 @r y &i_

-We want to repeat every 4 years so enter "4" followed by another "&" to see other options.
-[The display for *repetition &-keys* is unchanged from above and thus omitted here.]
+We want to repeat every 4 years so enter `4` followed by another `&` to see other options.
+[The display for *repetition &-keys* is unchanged from above and will thus be hereafter omitted.]
 Then enter "M" to see what "months" means

         months
         months: a comma separated list of integer month numbers